tmpfs/mdp/doc/README.txt

 # mdp(1)

-Markdown partial processor.
+Markdown partial processor

 Designed to generate markdown documents from a series of partials.

-Read partial to learn how to define partials or get a quick feel by checking the configuration that created this document, see usage for an abbreviated look at the command line options.
+Read partial to learn how to define partials or get a quick feel by checking the configuration that created this document, see usage for an abbreviated look at the command line options..

-Use this program to:
+## Features

+* Synchronize your README with your code..
+* Generate markdown, html, man and txt documents from partials..
+* Flexible middlware design, see middleware.
 * Concatenate multiple markdown documents into a single file.
-* Generate a table of contents for markdown document(s).
+* Generate a table of contents for markdown document(s)..
 * Include the output of a shell program, great for examples or program usage.
 * Keep your readme in sync with your code and prevent redundant effort with code samples.
-* Convert relative links to absolute links so your readme documents work when displayed on the npm[3] website.
+* Convert relative links to absolute links so your readme documents work when displayed on the npm[3] website..
 * Be pedantic in presentation, but lazy authoring.
 Ensure paragraphs are terminated with a period and start out title case.
-* Convert markdown document(s) to plain text.
+* Convert markdown document(s) to plain text..
-* Create arbitrary processing rules with custom middleware, see middleware.
+* Create arbitrary processing rules with custom middleware, see middleware..

-## Features

-* Synchronize your README with your code.
-* Generate markdown, html and txt documents from partials.
-* Flexible middlware design, see middleware

 ## Install